-Subject to the various risks and uncertainties, as explained in the Risks and Uncertainties section, management believes the Company's mining operations will generate sufficient cash flows and the Company has sufficient available credit lines and cash on hand to fund planned capital and exploration programs.
+Subject to the various risks and uncertainties, as explained in the Risks and Uncertainties section of this MD&A, management believes the Company's mining operations will generate sufficient cash flows and the Company has sufficient available credit lines and cash on hand to fund planned capital and exploration programs.

-The Company has contingencies and capital commitments as described in Note 26 "Contingencies and Capital Commitments" in the Company's condensed interim consolidated financial statements for the three months ended March 31, 2022.
+The Company has contingencies and capital commitments as described in Note 26 "Contingencies and Capital Commitments" in the Company's unaudited condensed interim consolidated financial statements for the three and six months ended June 30, 2022.
 From time to time, the Company may also be involved in legal proceedings that arise in the ordinary course of its business.